 Worldreader is working to transform reading in the developing world, using e-readers to give children endless access to books so they read more and can improve their lives.
-A not-for-profit social enterprise led by former Amazon executive David Risher, Worldreader has distributed over 60,000 e-books to 600 children and teachers in Ghana and Kenya— all over the cell-phone network and WiFi— and have found that children read significantly more and better than they did before our program.
+Worldreader has found that children read significantly more and better than they did before the program.
 Independent evaluation sponsored by USAID also finds that Worldreader primary school children’s reading scores have increased by eight points over those of control schools, and fluency levels have increased dramatically.

 506 2nd Ave Suite 1800

 Seattle WA 98104

 David Risher is the President and Co-Founder of Worldreader.org.
 He was a General Manager at Microsoft and later Amazon.com’s Senior Vice President of US Retail before retiring and teaching at the University of Washington’s Business School.
 He is a member of ESADE Business School’s International Advisory Board and he has been deeply involved in education at all levels.
 David holds a degree in Comparative Literature from Princeton University, an MBA from the Harvard Business School, and sits on the International Advisory Board of Catalonia.

 - Each month, 330,000 readers in 27 countries read local and international books on e-readers that Worldreader has supplied and on their cell phones via the app

 - In total, 500,000+ people have collectively read 940,000+ digital books with Worldreader